salatech/latest-portfolio/README.md

 - Dynamic rendering of projects using React
 - Multiple projects to showcase my past projects.
 - Multiple certifications that shows my proficiency.
+- Cool animated sections.
 - Secure authentication and authorization using Firebase
-- Contact buttons for visitors to get in touch
+- Contact buttons for visitors to get in touch.